Matus-Dubrava/file_scanner/README.md

     -   refactor session object so that each method that needs it creates its own session object instead of reusing the one associated with the instance (remove that one), reusing the same session all over the place leads to bugs and potential race conditions
     -   fix bug: when deleting empyty directories in repository, correspondig `hashes` directory is not properly cleaned up which leads to crash when new file is created with the same name as the old folder
     -   add option to `touch` multiple files
+    -   add `touch` dir, it should recursively touch all files within that dir that are currently tracked
+    -   remove the extra check for parent files from `touch` method, we are already performing the same check in cli, therefore we should just put some assertions there instead